DataMa-Solutions/docs/_posts/tips_of_the_week/2023-08-31-tip-of-the-week-87.md

 ---

-A new view of your workbooks is available on the DataMa Home page.
+A new view of your workbooks is available on the Datama Home page.
 By clicking on the list icon at the top right, you can switch from a "Grid" view with the workbooks in the form of a map to a "Detailed" view in the synthetic form of a table
 Your choice of view will be saved for future sessions 😉